ANikfarjam/X-ray-_mage_classification_CNNRNN/readme.md

 The reduction in the size was necessary, otherwise the Fourier Transformation makes the process computationally expensive.
 We were getting running out of resources error.

-* Create Test/Train/Validation dataset: ImageDataGenerator's folow_fron_directory() method, creates numpy array of our data, containing the frequency information, and its relative label.
+* Create Test/Train/Validation dataset:

+Creation of  test, train and validation datasets for hand base model, was done using ImageDataGenerator's flow_fron_directory() method, which creates a numpy array of data, containing the frequency information, and its relative label.

 ```Python
 # Ensure `target_size` matches your FFT resizing (128x128)